 Monthly Time Sheets (online): The site supervisor approves the JV/AmeriCorps member’s hours online, on a monthly basis.

-Partner Agency Fees: In 2017-18 (our current program year), the placement fee is $10,593 in the lower 48 states, and $11,632 in Alaska.
+Partner Agency Fees: In 2017-18, the placement fee was $10,593 in the lower 48 states, and $11,632 in Alaska.
+This fee may increase no more than 10 percent for 2018-19.
 In addition, Partner Agencies pay a $140 retreat fee and pay for the JV/AmeriCorps members’ transportation to their permanent residence or new residence at the end of the service year.
 If a Partner Agency is hosting an additional year Jesuit Volunteer who is not an AmeriCorps member, they agree to provide a $300 bonus for a second year JV and a $500 bonus for a third year JV.

 Certificate of Liability Insurance: Name JVC Northwest and your JV/AmeriCorps member in your liability insurance, and submit a COLI (proof of insurance) in July (just prior to the service year) and any time the certificate expires.

 Communication: In order to support Partner Agencies and JV/AmeriCorps members, timely communication with JVC Northwest regarding site visits, performance measures, and any proposed major changes in the nature of the position or supervision is essential.
 It is also important for Partner Agencies to notify JVC Northwest in a timely manner of any problems with the JV/AmeriCorps member’s performance, including failure to report to the site, unprofessional behavior, etc.